With legal reforms, China wants less interfering in cases, fewer death penalty crimes

 Part of a package of legal reforms, the move signals a willingness by Xi's government to reform its court system as long as it doesn't threaten the party's overall control.

-China's highest court, the Supreme People's Court, will deliver its work report to parliament on Monday, which could detail some of these reforms.
+China's highest court, the Supreme People's Court, will delivers its work report to parliament on Monday, which could detail some of these reforms.

 But the party would still have final say over politically sensitive cases such as those involving ethnic issues and senior politicians - like the disgraced former Chongqing party chief Bo Xilai, who was last year found guilty of bribery, corruption and abuse of power, and jailed for life - and would use the courts to convict citizens who challenge its authority.